Jaish-e-Mohammed: Revival

 Masood Azhar stayed loyal to the Pakistani state after 2004.
 Pakistan in turn protected his group despite the official bans.
 The group continued to grow in Bahawalpur.
 In 2009, it was reported to have built a large 6.5 acre walled complex in Bahawalpur, along with a swimming pool and a stable for a dozen horses, which could be used for training militants.
-India Today later revealed that the complex has been branded as 'Jamia Masjid Subhan Allah' and that it was 8 km. away from the headquarters of Pakistan Army's 31 Corps.
-In the centre of the city, the group runs an "imposing" madrassa, attended by hundreds of children every year.
-In 2008, the organisation held a massive three-day rally in the city, with its own armed security guards posted at all the entrances to the city centre.
+India Today later revealed that the complex has been branded as 'Jamia Masjid Subhan Allah' and that it was 8 km. away from the headquarters of Pakistan Army's XXXI Corps.
+In the centre of the city, the group ran an "imposing" madrassa, attended by hundreds of children every year.
+In 2008, the organization held a massive three-day rally in the city, with its own armed security guards posted at all the entrances to the city centre.
 The police were conspicuous by their absence.

 Masood Azhar kept a low profile for several years until he resurfaced in 2014, giving fiery speeches calling for more attacks on India and the United States.
 He boasted of having 300 suicide attackers at his command and threatened to kill Narendra Modi if he were to become the Prime Minister.

 Bruce Riedel connects the revival of JeM to the return to office of Prime Minister Nawaz Sharif, who had long advocated a 'détente' with India.
 The developing links between him and the Indian Prime Minister Narendra Modi, especially following the latter's visit to Lahore on the Christmas Day in 2015, angered the group.